 Jake Horowitz is the co-founder and editor-in-chief of PolicyMic.
 He manages the editorial team & runs content strategy and site growth.
 Before PolicyMic, he worked at Change.org.
 Jake graduated from Stanford University.

-I am the Brand Partnership Manager at PolicyMic.
-Before joining PolicyMic, I worked on an education startup that looked to build a better way to have class discussions online.
-My interests include exploring NYC, playing soccer, and eating dinner at places I really can't afford.
+Bayo manages brand partnerships at PolicyMic.
+Before joining PolicyMic, Bayo worked on an education startup that looked to build a better way to have class discussions online.
+His interests include exploring NYC, playing soccer, and trying new restaurants.
+Bayo graduated from Columbia University.

 He holds a master's degree in political science from the University of Louisville, and a BA in journalism and political science from the University of Kentucky.
 He is originally from Lexington, Ky.
 Kentucky basketball occupies a majority of his free time.

 Elena is the Arts & Entertainment Editor at PolicyMic.
-Her writing has appeared in Salon, Time Out New York, The New York Times Upfront, ABC News, and various travel publications.
+Her writing has appeared in The New York Times, Salon, Time Out New York, The New York Times Upfront, ABC News, and various travel publications.
 She is also a Princeton alum, a former Thailand resident, and a Brooklyn native.

-Deputy Politics Editor at PolicyMic.
-Palestinian-American writer and journalist.
-Writing previously published at Index on Censorship, Jezebel, Salon, Ms. Magazine blog, the Guardian, the Telegraph, and the New York Times.
-Interested in free speech, religion, MENA, feminism, and dodgy regimes.
-Londoner at heart.
+Sara Yasin is a Palestinian-American journalist, and Lead World Editor at PolicyMic.
+Prior to joining PolicyMic, she worked for Index on Censorship.
+Her writing has been previously published at Index on Censorship, Jezebel, Salon, Ms. Magazine blog, the Guardian, the Telegraph, and the New York Times.
+She is interested in free speech, religion, MENA, feminism, and dodgy regimes.

-Sarah is a breaking news publishing editor at PolicyMic.
-Previously she taught English and journalism in the Bronx and was as an instructional coach for The New Teacher Project.
-She has worked as freelance journalist, was managing editor of the Cornell Daily Sun, and is an avid NYC biker.
+Before joining the PolicyMic team, Sarah taught English and journalism in the Bronx and was an instructional coach for The New Teacher Project.
+She has worked as freelance journalist, was managing editor of the Cornell Daily Sun and is an avid NYC biker.

 Thomas McBee is PolicyMic's Managing Editor.
-He is a "masculinity expert" for VICE and writes the column "Self-Made Man" for the Rumpus.
-His essays and reportage have appeared in the New York Times, TheAtlantic.com, Salon, and BuzzFeed, where he is a regular contributor on gender issues.
+He has been a "masculinity expert" for VICE and writes the column "Self-Made Man" for the Rumpus.
+His essays and reportage have appeared in the New York Times, TheAtlantic.com, Salon, and BuzzFeed, where he has been a regular contributor on gender issues.
 Before joining PolicyMic, he was an editor at the Boston Phoenix.

 Our team is driven by the core belief that media can do more to empower our generation.
 We’re a passionate group of editors, techies, and product minds who are united in our commitment to disrupting the media as we know it.